luukvbaal/statuscol.nvim/README.md

-  lnumfunc = nil,        -- custom function called by ScLn(), should return a string reeval = false,        -- whether or not the string returned by lnumfunc should be reevaluated -- Builtin 'statuscolumn' options statuscolumn = false,  -- whether to set the 'statuscolumn', providing the builtin click actions order = "FSNs",        -- order of the fold, sign, line number and separator segments -- Click actions
+  lnumfunc = nil,        -- custom function called by ScLn(), should return a string reeval = false,        -- whether or not the string returned by lnumfunc should be reevaluated -- Builtin 'statuscolumn' options setopt = false,        -- whether to set the 'statuscolumn', providing builtin click actions order = "FSNs",        -- order of the fold, sign, line number and separator segments -- Click actions
   Lnum                   = builtin.lnum_click,